jedisct1/libsodium-doc/libsodium_users/README.md

 * [PipeSocks](https://github.com/pipesocks/pipesocks): A pipe-like SOCKS5 tunnel
   system.
-* [PowerDNS](https://www.powerdns.com/): PowerDNS has been designed to serve both the needs of small installations by being easy to setup, as well as for serving very large query volumes on large numbers of domains.
+* [PowerDNS](https://www.powerdns.com/): PowerDNS has been designed to serve both the needs of small installations by being easy to set up as well as for serving very large query volumes on large numbers of domains.
 Additionally, PowerDNS offers very high domain resolution performance.
 * [QtCrypt](https://github.com/trashctor/QtCrypt): Lightweight, portable
   application that encrypts files and directories using a symmetric-key algorithm.
-* [RavenDB](https://ravendb.net/): A LINQ enabled document database for .NET.
+* [RavenDB](https://ravendb.net/): A LINQ-enabled document database for .NET.
 * [Rebel Backup](https://www.svsware.com/rebelbackup): Encrypted backups of important files to Dropbox and Google Drive.
 * [Remembear](https://www.remembear.com/): A full-featured, multi-platform
   password manager by TunnelBear.